Patient education: Asthma inhaler techniques in children (Beyond the Basics)

 Cleaning the spacer — Although the powder residue that is deposited in the chamber is not harmful, the spacer should be cleaned periodically.
 Wash it with warm water and dishwashing detergent; washing with water alone causes an electrostatic charge to develop, reducing the effectiveness of the spacer.

 How to get the most out of an inhaler — Several common mistakes can prevent inhaled medications from getting to the lungs.
-The following tips can help to get the most out of a metered dose inhaler.
+The following tips can help to get the most out of an MDI.

-- If you have difficulty timing your breath while spraying the medication, there are inhalers that automatically release the medication when you take a breath (ie, Maxair Autohaler).
+●If you have difficulty timing your breath while spraying the medication, there are inhalers that automatically release the medication when you take a breath (eg, Maxair Autohaler).
 Another alternative is a dry powder inhaler (DPI).
 (See 'Dry powder asthma inhalers' below.)

-Metered dose inhaler versus nebulizer — Nebulizers use compressed air to change a medication from liquid form to a fine spray that can be inhaled through a mask or mouthpiece (picture 3).
-Nebulizers may be preferred to metered dose inhalers for some children who are too ill or too young to use a hand-held device or in situations where large drug doses are necessary.
+Metered dose inhaler versus nebulizer — Nebulizers use compressed air to change a medication from liquid form to a fine spray that can be inhaled through a mask or mouthpiece (figure 1).
+Nebulizers may be preferred to MDIs for some children who are too ill or too young to use a handheld device or in situations where large drug doses are necessary.

 However, studies suggest that inhalers can be used to effectively deliver medications to the lungs, even in infants .
 Therefore, young age and small size does not mean that a nebulizer is required.
 Giving one or more doses of a short-acting bronchodilator via inhaler with a spacer and facemask is at least as effective as, and possibly better than, giving the same medication by nebulizer in most infants and children .
 (See 'Spacer devices' above.)